TriplyDB/Documentation/docs/triply-client-js/index.md

 #### User.getDatasets()

 Returns the list of datasets for this `User`.
-This only includes datasets that are accessible under the Triply Token.
+This only includes datasets that are accessible under the API token.

 The following example prints the list of datasets that belong to the user named `john-doe`: